How To: Safe Listening Practices

-Taking care of your hearing is paramount.
-After all - we are in this hobby to enjoy high fidelity audio for the rest of our lives!
-You only have a single set of ears - you have to protect it as damage tends to be permanent.
+Taking care of your hearing is paramount - After all we are in this hobby to enjoy high fidelity audio!
+You only have a single set of ears - you have to protect it as hearing damage tends to be permanent.

 Source: Make Listening Safe workgroup